OnTheLine/otl-public-housing/README.md

 1950-1961-oakwoodacres-sanborn.png in otl-bookdown/images

 ## Methods and File Structure
-1. Download large JPG2000 from LOC, convert to JPG
+1. Obtain map images: download large JPG2000 from LOC, convert to JPG; or download JPG/PNG from other sources
-2. Georeference JPG in https://mapwarper.net, export XYZ link for Leaflet, and export GeoTIFF for long-term preservation
+2. Georeference image in https://mapwarper.net at default WGS84, export GeoTIFF for long-term preservation, delete item in Mapwarper

-OR

-2. Add GeoTIFF from Mapwarper as raster layer in QGIS (or skip Mapwarper and georeference directly in QGIS)
-3. Keep QGIS Projection EPSG:4326 (WGS84)
+3. Add one or multiple GeoTIFFs as raster layer in QGIS.
+Keep QGIS Projection EPSG:4326 (WGS84)
 4. QGIS Processing > Raster Tools to generate XYZ tiles into `tiles` folder
 5. Host folder and Leaflet code in repo using GitHub Pages, or choose another server. see Leaflet code in `index.html` or use either URL to this map tile layer on GitHub:
   - https://ontheline.github.io/otl-public-housing/tiles/{z}/{x}/{y}.png